 Rex Richardson is a husband, father, and the 29th Mayor of Long Beach.
 Mayor Richardson’s history in Long Beach is grounded in empowering communities to have a seat at the table.

-Mayor Rex Richardson and his wife Dr. Nina Richardson are proudly raising their two young daughters, Alina and Mila, in the North Long Beach community.
+Mayor Richardson and his wife, Dr. Nina Richardson, are proudly raising their two young daughters, Alina and Mila, in the North Long Beach community.
 He understands the work and determination it takes for families and communities to climb into the middle class.
 He believes that everyone, no matter their circumstance, deserves the opportunity to thrive.